 Fuse Box vs. Circuit Breaker Panel

-Where an electrical service was installed before the early 1960s and has not been updated, it may use a different style of power distribution—a fuse panel.
-A fuse panel protects individual circuits with screw-in or cartridge fuses.
+Where an electrical service was installed before the early 1960s and has not been updated, it may use a different style of power distribution—a fuse panel which protects individual circuits with screw-in or cartridge fuses.

 The use of fuse panels and circuit breaker panels for residential wiring follows a historical pattern:

 - 30-amp fuse panel: Installed before 1950, these service panels provide only 120-volt current.
-They provide insufficient power for modern usage and generally need to be updated.
+Such a service provides insufficient power for modern usage and generally needs to be updated.

 - 60-amp fuse panel: Installed from 1950 to about 1965, 60-amp fuse panels provide 240-volts of power, but are still insufficient for most homes.
 An update is usually needed.

 - Circuit breaker panel: Since the early 1960s, homes have generally been wired with circuit breaker panels that provide 240-volt current.
 Early services may provide 60-amps of power, while large houses built today may have 200 amps or more of power.
 Homes with 60-amp or 100-amp service often require an electrical service update during major remodeling or expansion projects.

 - Flashlight (if needed)

 In many instances, you can determine the size of the home's electrical service simply by looking at the electrical meter outside the house.
 Look for the point at which the main service wires from the utility company enter the home.
 If electrical service is delivered by overhead wires, they will enter a metal service pipe that runs down an exterior wall of your home to the meter.
 If the meter is a glass dome mounted on a square metal base, the home probably has 100 amps of power, while a newer 150-amp or larger service will have a rectangular base that extends below the glass dome.